pdntharusha/Garage-management-System-2.0/README.md

-# Garage Management System
+# Garage Management System 🚗🔧

 A Garage Management System built using ASP.NET and C#.
-This application helps in managing vehicle registrations, customer registrations, bill payments, and vehicle details efficiently.
+This application helps in managing vehicle registrations, customer registrations, bill payments, and vehicle details efficiently through a Windows Forms interface.

-## Features
+## Features ✨

-- **Vehicle Registration**: Register new vehicles with detailed information.
+- **Vehicle Registration**: Register new vehicles with detailed information. 🚙
-- **Customer Registration**: Manage customer data, including contact details.
+- **Customer Registration**: Manage customer data, including contact details. 👤
-- **Bill Payments**: Handle billing and payment processing.
+- **Bill Payments**: Handle billing and payment processing. 💳
-- **Vehicle Details**: Add and update vehicle information such as make, model, and service history.
+- **Vehicle Details**: Add and update vehicle information such as make, model, and service history. 🛠️

-## Technologies Used
+## Technologies Used 💻

-- **ASP.NET**: For building the web application framework.
+- **ASP.NET**: For backend development and business logic.
-- **C#**: The programming language used for backend development.
+- **C#**: The programming language used for development.
+- **Windows Forms**: For the user interface.
-- **SQL Server**: (Optional) For storing and managing data. (not completely implement yet)
+- **SQL Server**: (Optional) For storing and managing data.

-## Getting Started
+## Getting Started 🚀

 ### Prerequisites

 - Visual Studio or any C# compatible IDE
-- .NET Framework/CORE installed
+- .NET Framework installed
-- SQL Server
+- SQL Server (if using a database)

 ### Installation